ntemple/bracketpress/readme.txt

 * First public release
 * Completed initial development
 == Upgrade Notice ==

+= 1.4.0 =
+* Critical update for 2013: the region order and final 4 matchup has been changed from 2012.
+Please update now!

 = 1.2.1 =
 * Out if beta!
 Please upgrade.